tomwhite/tomwhite.github.com/projects.md

 ## Games

 I'm interested in board games and puzzles, and how to get computers to play them.
 Examples include: [Mastermind](https://github.com/tomwhite/mastermind), [SET®](https://github.com/tomwhite/set-game), and [Futoshiki](https://github.com/tomwhite/futoshiki-hints).

+## Retro computing

+In 2022 I [refurbished](https://tom-e-white.com/2022/12/refurbishing-my-zx81.html) my first computer, a ZX81.
+I also [recovered](https://github.com/tomwhite/zx81-frogging) the first program I wrote for it from tape.
+And I've created a website for running programs from the book [Not Only 30 Programs for the Sinclair ZX81](https://tomwhite.github.io/zx81-not-only-30-programs/web/index.html).

+Using an emulator I've re-run a [Mandelbrot Set drawing program](https://github.com/tomwhite/mandelbrot-1989) that I wrote for a later computer, an Atari ST.